nosas/blog/toonvision/multiclassification/article.md

 ## ToonVision

 ToonVision is my computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
-The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.
+The objective is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.

 ---
 ## Classification